 Azamara Club Cruises

-If you’re looking to maximize your time in port, take a serious look at the offerings from Azamara Cruises.
-That’s because the company plans itineraries with few sea days and instead focuses on “destination immersion” with overnight stays in port, longer daylong calls, and the opportunity for night touring in some destinations.
+If you’re looking to maximise your time in port, take a serious look at the offerings from Azamara Cruises.
+That’s because the company plans itineraries with few sea days and instead focuses on ‘destination immersion’ with overnight stays in port, longer daylong calls, and the opportunity for night touring in some destinations.
 There are even options for a few overnight excursions to inland cities like Moscow and Madrid as well as to some UNESCO World Heritage sites like the ancient cities of Angkor Wat in Cambodia and Bagan in Myanmar.
-The line sails two R-series ships, with a third on the way—Azamara Journey (686 passengers), Azamara Quest (694 passengers) and the newest Azamara Pursuit (680 passengers).
+The line sails three ships—Azamara Journey (686 passengers), Azamara Quest (694 passengers) and the newest Azamara Pursuit (680 passengers).
 The ships’ smaller size means that they can visit the most popular cruise ports around the globe like Venice and Barcelona as well as smaller, more off the beaten path destinations like Komodo, Indonesia and India’s Andaman Islands.
 Additionally, Azamara throws some pretty cool private parties onshore in the form of its complimentary AzAmazing Evenings.
 Once per cruise, Azamara invites guests to experience a unique aspect of the destination.
 That could mean an evening with the Tasmanian Symphony Orchestra or the opportunity to visit a Bedouin camp in Wadi Rum, Jordan to enjoy the music and dance of the region.
 Azamara attracts active baby boomers who enjoy the complimentary wine, beer, and spirits; self-service laundry; and shuttles to the center of town in many ports.
 Two of the ships’ four restaurants—Aqualina and Prime C—carry a $25 per person surcharge.

-This family-owned Italian company offers three distinct luxury cruise experiences: super intimate sailings aboard four ships—Silver Cloud, Silver Wind, Silver Shadow, and Silver Whisper—that cater to 296 to 388 guests; passage aboard Silver Spirit, currently the line’s newest and most beautiful ship that welcomes 540 passengers per sailing; and Silversea Cruises’ three rugged yet luxurious expedition ships—Silver Discoverer, Silver Explorer, and Silver Galapagos—that offer in-depth and active exploration of destinations as diverse as Australia and Asia, Antarctica and the Arctic, Africa and Alaska, and the Galapagos and Micronesia.
-New to the fleet in 2018 will be Silver Muse, becoming the lines largest vessel at 576 passengers.
+This family-owned Italian company offers three distinct luxury cruise experiences: super intimate sailings aboard Silver Wind, Silver Shadow, and Silver Whisper that cater to 296 to 388 guests; passage aboard Silver Spirit, currently the line’s newest and most beautiful ship that welcomes 540 passengers per sailing; and Silversea Cruises’ rugged yet luxurious expedition ships —Silver Cloud Expedition, Silver Discoverer, Silver Explorer, and Silver Galapagos—that offer in-depth and active exploration of destinations as diverse as Australia and Asia, Antarctica and the Arctic, Africa and Alaska, and the Galapagos and Micronesia.
+Silversea’s newest vessel, Silver Muse, is the largest in the fleet, accommodating 576 passengers and including eight dining venues, three of them outdoors and one a member of the famed Relais & Chateaux consortium of gourmet restaurants, boutique hotels, resorts, and villas..
 No matter which type of experience you prefer, Silversea’s ships are all-suites and include the services of a butler trained by The Guild of Professional English Butlers.
-Silversea strikes just the right blend of high-end amenities and comfort and there is nothing contrived or stuffy about the customized service you’ll experience onboard.
+Silversea strikes just the right blend of high-end amenities and comfort and there is nothing contrived or stuffy about the customised service you’ll experience onboard.
 There is a no-tipping policy and all soft drinks, beer, liquor, and wine (except for truly premium brands) are included in the cruise fare.
-In 2017 Silversea will launch Silver Muse, a 596-passenger ship that will be the line’s flagship and will include eight dining venues, three of them outdoors and one a member of the famed Relais & Chateaux consortium of gourmet restaurants, boutique hotels, resorts, and villas.

-Seabourn and its trio of well-designed all-suite, 450-guest ships—Seabourn Odyssey, Seabourn Quest, and Seabourn Sojourn—gets high marks for a cruise fare that includes wine, beer, and liquor; its no-tipping policy; exemplary personal service; spacious all-balcony staterooms; The Spa at Seabourn and its sumptuous private hideaways and treatments; the retractable aft watersports marina from which you can swim or launch a kayak or other watercraft; and excellent dining options, including a new partnership with American chef Thomas Keller.
+Seabourn and its well-designed all-suite, 450 to 600 guest ships—Seabourn Odyssey, Seabourn Quest, Seabourn Sojourn, Seabourn Encore and Seabourn Ovation—gets high marks for a cruise fare that includes wine, beer, and liquor; its no-tipping policy; exemplary personal service; spacious all-balcony staterooms; The Spa at Seabourn and its sumptuous private hideaways and treatments; the retractable aft watersports marina from which you can swim or launch a kayak or other watercraft; and excellent dining options, including a new partnership with American chef Thomas Keller.
 Keller is the talent behind 12 restaurants and bakeries, including three Michelin-starred venues: Bouchon, The French Laundry, and Per Se.
 The chef developed an array of appetizers, entrees, and desserts for the dining venues throughout Seabourn’s fleet and, in Spring 2016, his own signature restaurant will make its debut aboard Seabourn Quest before being rolled out to the other ships in the fleet.
 Seabourn truly sails the globe and offers an array of interesting Australia and New Zealand itineraries as well as routes visiting more far-flung destinations like Antarctica and Patagonia, Northern Europe and the Mediterranean, and Arabia and India.
-The line’s fleet—launched between 2009 and 2011—attract savvy individuals traveling as couples or solo as well as multigenerational families.
-Seabourn have launched a larger 600-passenger vessel, Seabourn Encore, in December 2016 and her sister ship, Seabourn Ovation, will follow in 2018.
-While they may be larger, these new ships still encapsulate all that is the Seabourn experience.
+The line’s fleet attract savvy individuals travelling as couples or solo as well as multigenerational families.